bookburner451/DystopianLit/README.md

 * **Easy backups:** Always keep a regular backup (I use Dropbox AND a local hard drive), but it's nice that your story will also be saved here on github.

-* **Stay up-to-date with the latest Choice of Games codebase:** Just type "git pull" and get the latest version of choicescript.
+* **Stay up-to-date with the latest Choice of Games codebase:** Just load it right in, and all your games will start using it, no muss, no fuss.
+It will keep your current modifications, if any (like CJW's save system and whatnot), too.

-* **Your own website for your games:** You will get your own website with a menu to all your games that's very easy to keep up-to-date.
+* **Your own website for your games:** You can setup your own website with a menu to all your games that's very easy to keep up-to-date.
 Before this, I had to FTP by hand all the time, and that gets old fast.

 * **Custom choicescript codebase:** I haven't tried this yet, but I plan to have different branches for each feature I add to the choicescript code.
 You could pick which feature(s) you want and merge it on in, not having to mess with modifying the code yourself.